 - How he persisted and managed to find the right builder for the job

 - Details of internal design to make the house more space efficient

 - Details of log stove with back boiler for radiators

 - Full before & after floor plans

 House size before: 71 sqm

-What’s the story behind this house?
+What’s the story behind this lakeside renovation project?